 - It offers more online visibility and top rank on search engine result pages with fruitful SEO practices.

-- Press release promotes brand awareness and helps in reputation management by attracting journalists, reporters, and marketers who can provide more press coverage.
+- A press release promotes brand awareness and helps in reputation management by attracting journalists, reporters and marketers who can provide more press coverage.

-- The press release can boost sales by bringing more engagement and traffic to the business’s landing page.
+- A press release can boost sales by bringing more engagement and traffic to your business’s landing page.

 - It offers seamless opportunities for business growth as the impact of the PR campaign lasts longer than any other marketing approach.

 Artists speak through their imagination and through their artwork.
 Words might not come easy for them.
 They often find it hard to express as to why they came up with a particular art piece.

 Although writing a PR story is not everybody’s cup of tea, it’s not rocket science, as one might think.
 The good news is that you are not alone.
 You might benefit from using an art press release template.
 Even if you think of the media as inaccessible, open to only a limited circle of famous artists, you’re wrong.
 Learning from the experience of others is one of the best ways to write a great art press release.

 In such cases, I’d recommend you contact a press release writer with whom you can have a one-to-one talk.
 You don’t have to be a writer, but you should at least provide the key points you want to be covered in your press release.
 A bulleted list or a rough paragraph or two would suffice.
 The news release writer can then take it from there.